 Often, we’re afraid of raising our rates because we fear we’ll lose our customers and keep ourselves from gaining new ones.
-This is especially true for entrepreneurs who are just starting out.
-The reality is that the opposite is actually true.
+This is especially true for entrepreneurs just starting.
+The reality is that the opposite is true.

 The fastest way to drive your sales and your margin is to make price increases you’ve been putting off.
 By upping your rates, you build more trust in your brand instead of scaring off potential leads.

-As you’re discussing the right solution with your customer, move them first to a higher priced, more fully featured item.
-Work hard to demonstrate the additional benefits and be ready to overcome objections before they come up.
+As you discuss the right solution with your customer, move them first to a higher-priced, more fully featured item.
+Work diligently to demonstrate the additional benefits and be prepared to address objections before they arise.

-Your customer’s request may not be the only thing they need or want and many times, they may not be fully aware of what they want because they don’t know they want it.
+Your customer’s request may not be the only thing they need or want, and many times, they may not be fully aware of what they want because they don’t know they want it.
 Always sell a complimentary item with the original request.
-This is a great technique for driving revenue.
+This is an excellent technique for driving revenue.

-In the past, I worked with the owner of a handyman business and he created a powerful process for driving sales: he and his team “reminded” homeowners of what their neighbors usually asked about and ultimately added on.
+In the past, I worked with the owner of a handyman business, and he created a robust process for driving sales: he and his team “reminded” homeowners of what their neighbors usually asked about and ultimately added on.

-With every transaction, remind your clients of all the things at their disposal by working with you.
-Though we always believe we’ve done a masterful job communicating all that we sell and do, it’s likely that our clients won’t remember, so tell them again (and again, and again…).
+With every transaction, remind your clients of all the benefits they have access to by working with you.
+Although we always believe we’ve done a masterful job communicating all that we sell and do, likely, our clients won’t remember, so we should remind them again (and again, and again…).

 Recurring revenue is a beautiful thing.
-Despite what they may think, your client really does need your additional services and product warranty.
+Despite what they may think, your client truly needs your additional services and product warranty.
 Be convincing and sell those additional services.

 Tracking sales patterns isn’t just for Fortune 500 companies.
-A major part of growing your business is utilizing sales information and making changes based on the emerging results.
+A significant part of growing your business is utilizing sales information and making changes based on the emerging results.

 If you want to see an improvement in your average sale, reach beyond your initial objective and set a “stretch goal” to motivate you and your team.
-Measure your results weekly or monthly to determine your success.
-Another great tactic to drive your average sales is to use sales scripts.
+Measure your results on a weekly or monthly basis to determine your success.
+Another effective tactic to increase your average sales is to utilize sales scripts.

 Here’s another way to divert from lowering your rates or shying away from raising them: Instead of discounting your price, add a complimentary item or service that has a decent perceived value.